 We did see many other types of bird.
 The whole place was alive with Goldfinches and they were chirping away in the trees and hedges.
 I saw a few on the telephone cables and snapped some with my camera.
 I also saw some Chaffinches.

 As we ambled along the canal bank by the house boats, Carole stopped me and said, "There!"

 I looked at her and frowned.
 She was pointing ahead and added.
-"On the post by the houseboat - a kingfisher."
+"On the post by the houseboat - a Kingfisher."

 As she said it, I made out the turquoise blue of the smashing little river bird.
-It was perched on a metal bank bannister pole bu the moored houseboat.
+It was perched on a metal bank bannister pole by the moored houseboat.
 I focused in on the bird and began clicking away with the Nikon D3100.
 Some of the shots were not sharp enough, but there were a fair few that came out fine.

 After a while, it flew off but I managed to spot it again.
 It went on the house boat and dived into the water.
 It then emerged with a fish in its long rapier-like beak.
 I managed to get another group of shots as the creature went about shaking and banging the captured fish.
 Making it ready for consumption.